glumDumpst3r/DC32BadgeGame/README.md

 I am getting the hang of tools and processes still so this is very early days and all done manually.
 I would like to automate a component of this later, by pulling in selected posts from twitter and converting them to gameboy art.

-Privacy / Safety / Impersonation
+### Privacy / Safety / Impersonation
 you don't know who anyone is online, especially not in a social media game for gameboy.
-Don't take it too seriously, but also don't be an asshole.
+Don't take it too seriously, it's a game, but also don't be an asshole.
 Don't impersonate or speak on someone else's behalf unless it is true or very funny.

 I don't want to write a longer policy than this right now. seriously please don't be weird or shitty.